adetokunbo/challengehub.app/_posts/en/2020-09-18-announcing-course-universe.md

 lang: en
 ---

-At ChallengeHub, one of our key focusses is reducing the teaching burden, and we have sought to address this right from the start.
+At ChallengeHub, one of our key focusses is reducing the teaching burden.

+We have sought to address this right from the start.
 For example, the careful design of our Challenge Dashboard simplifies creating, editing and updating [challenges]( //2020/03/12/what-makes-a-good-challenge/ ), and makes it easy to organize them into the courses to be taught to students.

 However, by far the most important dimension of the teaching burden is duplication of effort.
 At most universities, it is common for the course materials for a particular subject to be recreated continuously time after time by different teachers.
 The reason this happens is simple.
 There is _no_ infrastructure in place to allow the sharing of work between teachers.